 2 – Be careful with street food and drinks

-For the sake of your health, it is also always good to be careful with street food and drinks, especially mixed seafood which can be hard to identify.
+For the sake of your health, it’s also good to be careful with street food and drinks, especially mixed seafood which can be hard to identify.
 And it might be a good idea to avoid cheap wine or unknown alcoholic drinks.

 3 – Watch your belongings

-It’s best to avoid wearing valuables where others can see them.
-This is applicable to items such as cameras, jewelry, credit cards and cash.
-It is particularly valid when you are at the beach, where you should never leave your belongings unattended.
+It’s particularly valid when you are at the beach, where you should never leave your belongings unattended.

 4 – Withdraw money before 10:00 PM